skikirkwood/ls-workflows/README.md

 # Content workflows practice space

 This repo contains the content model for a legal approval workflow.
-After importing it you can customize the roles and permissions in your space to practice a legal approval workflow.
+After importing it you can customize the roles and permissions in your space to get hands-on practice working with a custom content workflow.

 ![The content model for a custom offer page](./github-screenshot.png "The content model for a custom offer page")